sebastienrocks/scotch-box-vagrantfile/README.md

 ### Create a database

-On line 15, do the same as adding a new website, this will be your database name.
+On line 15, do the same as adding a new website in the DBS var.
+This will be your database name.
 If you wish to not have a database for your domain, add a empty string ( "" ).

 ### Importing a database